backstage/backstage/docs/features/software-catalog/life-of-an-entity.md

 There are two main ways that these errors are surfaced.

-First, the catalog backend will produce detailed logs that should contain sufficient information for a reader to find the causes for errors.
-Since these logs are typically not easily found by end users, this can mainly be a useful tool for Backstage operators who want to debug problems either with statically registered entities that are under their control, or to help end users find problems.
+First, the catalog backend will emit [events](https://github.com/backstage/backstage/tree/master/plugins/events-node) you can subscribe to that should contain sufficient information for a reader to find the causes for errors.
+Since these events are typically not easily found by end users, this can mainly be a useful tool for Backstage operators who want to debug problems either with statically registered entities that are under their control, or to help end users find problems.

+> Prior to Backstage version v1.26.0 and `@backstage/plugin-catalog-backend` v1.21.9 catalog errors were logged by default.
+See the docs below on how to enable these logs and an example on how you can further customize how you ingest these errors.

 Second, for most classes of errors, the entity itself will contain a status field that describes the problem.
 The contents of this field is shown at the top